hautahi/AHA_scrape/README.md

 This repository contains web scraping code that visits hospital websites, extracts their subpages, downloads and saves their content, and searches for keywords.

-- `scrape.py` is the main scraping code
+- `scrape.py` is the main scraping code.
 It can be run from the terminal using the following command:

-`python scrape.py input_data keywords index_start index_end [sentence_length]`
+	`python scrape.py input/hospital_list.csv input/keywords.csv index_start index_end [sentence_length]`

-where each of the inputs are as follows:
+	where the index_start and index_end inputs are integers used to slice the input data.
+For example, index_start = 40 and index_end = 50 scrapes the websites for those hospitals between 40 and 50 in `hospital.csv`. `sentence_length` is an optional integer that determines the number of words to extract from either side of a keyword that is useful for providing context.
+The defualt value is 16.

 - `input` contains the two input data files
 	- `hospital_list.csv`
-	- `keywords.csv'
+	- `keywords.csv`

 - `output` folder contains the resulting keyword search data.
-For each hospital, there are two output csv files.
+For each hospital, there are two output .csv files.
 One contains the keyword counts.
 The other contains the full downloaded text from each subpage.